Sisterhood in grief:

 From the way we make coffee in the morning, taking out one cup rather than two, to the way we sleep at night, the grief is omnipresent.

-Feeling isolated, alone, misunderstood and unseen in their grief is something that many grievers struggle with.
+Feeling isolated, alone, misunderstood and unseen in their grief is something that many widows struggle with.

-When we lose a partner, it can feel like we are a brand new human walking through a completely novel world.
+When we lose a partner, it can feel like we are now a completely different human walking through a brand new world.

 A feeling that only other widows can really understand.